NOTE in 2017 we are planning CD RELEASE shows for Grammer's first album of original music, due in spring.

 4. writing workshops.

 With a keen writer's ear, ten years of workshop experience, and a daily writing practice, Tracy is an enthusiastic, effective prose and memoir writing facilitator.
 Prompts, writing time, sharing, suggestiong for further development.
 Ideally offered following a performance or workshop.

 Tracy taught choral music for two years at a private charter junior high/high school in western Massachusetts and continues to serve as a sub at another.
 Encouraging, uplifting, authentic performances and discussions tailored to the school's objectives, delivered by a real-life working musician.

 6. private events.

 Weddings, memorials, church services, graduations, bedside/hospice ...
 Tracy is delighted to be of service.
 Inquire within.

 PROMOTERS & FANS SPEAK OUT:

-"Tracy Grammer has blossomed from half of a famous duo (with the late Dave Carter) to an accomplished solo performer whose show includes her renditions of Carter's repertoire, a select few covers, and tunes of her own.
+"Tracy Grammer has blossomed from half of a famous duo to an accomplished solo performer whose show includes her renditions of [Dave] Carter's repertoire, a select few covers, and tunes of her own.
 Her strong, smooth voice, her friendly, conversational banter, and her warm and funny stories from before, during, and after the Dave Carter years draw the audience in like a well-written autobiography turned into a quality movie with a killer soundtrack.
 Highly recommended." -Joe Mercadante, Steeple Coffeehouse

 "Any world in which Tracy Grammer needs to say more than 'It's Tracy Grammer.
 When do you want me to play?' is a world gone horribly wrong." -Scott Sheldon, Sanctuary Concerts